jjbel/samarium/docs/Examples.md

 Create a complex [Fourier Series](https://en.wikipedia.org/wiki/Fourier_series) to draw a `target_shape` which returns the shape when queried from 0 to 1

+## Flow Field Noise

+Move particles around by placing them on a grid of forces (a Flow Field)

 ## Hilbert Curve

 Interpolate between different order [Hilbert Curves](https://en.wikipedia.org/wiki/Hilbert_curve)